spender0/kubernetes-sandbox/README.md

 * Fully automated and dockerized, only docker and docker-compose required
 * All settings are transparent, you can fully control the cluster
 * Bootstrap tokens are enabled and used  https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens
-* OpenID Connect Tokens configured usign Keycloak https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens
+* OpenID Connect Tokens configured using Keycloak https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens

 #### Requirements:
 * Docker https://docs.docker.com/install/